 The policies set out above are intended to apply to all students who seek admission to the upper division CRCJ program.
 For good cause shown, the Admissions Committee has the discretion to make exceptions to the admission policy.

-The BCCJ degree requires the completion of 120 semester credit hours.
-A minimum of 30 of the last 36 hours must be earned by the student in residence in the University of Nebraska System.
+A minimum of 30 of the last 36 semester credit hours must be earned by the student in residence in the University of Nebraska System.
 Summer independent study courses are not considered in residence.

 At least 21 hours of criminal justice must be taken at the University of Nebraska, on either the Omaha or Lincoln campus.

 A minimum of 33 credit hours must be earned in upper division (3000/4000-level) courses.
-At least 21 of these upper division hours must be taken in Criminology and Criminal Justice courses and 12 hours of 3000/4000-level courses are required in a concentration/minor (see course requirements section).
+At least 21 of these upper division hours must be taken in the School of Criminology and Criminal Justice courses, and 12 hours of 3000/4000 level courses are required in a concentration/minor (see course requirements section).